 After you report a car accident, officers will respond.
 They interview the drivers and any witnesses, trying to determine what happened.
 If there is evidence at the scene, the law enforcement’s accident investigation team may document and collect it.
 The police then prepare an accident report.

-In their report, the police report may include a statement as to who was at fault, based on the responding officer’s professional judgement.
+In their report, the police report may include a statement as to who was at fault, based on the responding officer’s professional judgment.
 But many reports do not make this determination: that is, they do not state who they believe was at fault.
 Even if they do, though, it does not mean that that party will be held liable – or legally responsible – for damages if there is a lawsuit.

 At the scene, officers may issue one or more parties with traffic citations: for example, a driver may be issued a citation for exceeding the speed limit or making an unlawful turn.
 Now, a citation is not conclusive proof of legal responsibility for a car accident – but it can be used as evidence that a diver was careless or negligent.